An Illinois woman facing breast cancer expresses her fears, hopes, and triumphs on her hilarious, tell-all blog.

 Recurring fears of “what if” are common among cancer survivors nationwide.

 A recent study of cancer patients showed that many have unmet needs, including therapy to cope with the uncertainty about the disease returning.
-The study was published earlier this month in the journal Cancer.

 For many people, journaling or expressing themselves in some other way helps to get through the cancer battle.
 In Lagemann’s case, it helped her think about what was really going on as she updated family and friends on her blog.